-Unique in the world of camera optics, the best tilt-shift lenses enable you to tilt the angle of the optical path, relative to the image sensor.
+The best tilt-shift lenses enable you to tilt the angle of the optical path, relative to the image sensor.
 They also allow you to shift the optical axis so that it’s off-centre but still parallel to the imaging plane.
+These two adjustments let you control the plane of sharp focus and correct converging verticals in architectural shots.
 It might sound revolutionary but, in fact, large-format film cameras were taking this sort of thing in their stride, more than a century ago.